Tilak5482/Chat-Summarization/README.md

 5. Run the Application
 Start the FastAPI application locally using Uvicorn:

-bash
-uvicorn app.main:app --reload
-The API will be available at http://127.0.0.1:8000.

 6. Test API Endpoints
 Use tools like Postman or cURL to test the API.
 For example: